 HTML has its limitations when it comes to layout.
-Sure, you have 6 different levels of headings and 6 different sizes of fonts.
-You also have tables, and you have control over alignment etc. These are good enough to get a reasonable looking document that shows the true structure of information.
-However, it's a far cry from some of the excellent layout & design that we see in magazines and printed brochures etc.
+Sure, you have 6 different levels of headings.
+You also have tables to display tabular data, and tags for defining lists, etc. These are good enough to get a reasonable looking document that shows the true structure of information.

 Advantages of CSS